oseimishaella385-cell/global-economic-analysis-sql-powerbi/queries/transformations/README.md

     • Standardising country names
     • Filtering salary data to 2024
-    • Selecting salary values reported in USD (PPP)
+    • Selecting salary values reported in USD (PPP) Found in Exploratory script.sql

-    • Joining the 'cost of living' dataset with the Global Annual Average salary
+    • Joining the 'cost of living' dataset with the "Global Annual Average salary" dataset to create views

     • Custom metric created for
     salary index ratio,